salvadorgarciamunoz/pydex/README.md

 ### `examples/jupyter/` — introductory notebooks

-- `pydex_quickstart.ipynb` — basic features
+Both notebooks use the current API.

-- `pydex_ode_model.ipynb` — experimental design for ODE models
+- `pydex_quickstart.ipynb` — introductory D-optimal design for a

-> These notebooks predate the Pyomo-centric rewrite and illustrate the
+  steady-state system, fitting an order-1 polynomial response-surface model in two control variables
-> original concepts and API.
+- `pydex_ode_model.ipynb` — D-optimal design for an ODE model: a batch reactor with an `A→νB` reaction, integrated via scipy

 ### `examples/ASL Elimination/` — IFT ASL-elimination demos